cmoesgaard/moesgaard.dev/content/posts/2023-01-16-self-hosting.md

 But for experimentation purposes you can even run the services on your local machine if you wish.

-In my case, my self-hosting repo has been clumsily checked out on the server manually with `git`,🤠 but more elegant solutions can of course be implemented.
+In my case, my self-hosting repo has been clumsily checked out on the server manually with `git`🤠 but more elegant solutions can of course be implemented.

 If you want to be able to reach your services outside of your own machine, you'll probably need a domain name of some kind.
 Registering a domain and setting up DNS has been left as an exercise to the reader.